Ozzie Albies Player Props: Braves vs. Royals

 Ozzie Albies At The Plate

-- Albies is batting .214 with two home runs and two walks.
+- Albies is hitting .246 with two home runs and two walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.